Julian Quintart: 2006-2019

-In January 2016, Julian started a project with the European community Asia, a project to help save the planet in everyday life : LOUD FOR EARTH.
-He asked people to send videos on how they save energy in their everyday life.
+In January 2016, Julian started a project with the European Community Asia, a project to help save the planet in everyday life : LOUD FOR EARTH.
+He asked people to send videos on how they save energy in their everyday lives.
 This is related to the COP 21 world meeting for climate.

 In winter 2016, Julian did some volunteer work.
 He brought charcoal to some old and poor people with the help of some fans.

 Julian participated in the radio program The QUBE with Fabien Yoon.
-They invited some foreigners living in South Korea and ask them questions about music, history, sports.
-They also learnt to know about the life of the invited people.
+They invited some foreigners living in South Korea to join them and asked them questions about music, history, and sports.
+They also got to know them better.

-In December 2016, Julian received in Belgium the title of "Ambassadeur du Pays de Liège".
-The ceremony took place in the chocolate factory of Mr Darcis in Verviers.
-There is also a chocolate museum in the factory.
-Julian was represented by his parents and he sent a video explaining his life in South Korea.
+In December 2016, Julian received the title "Ambassadeur du Pays de Liège" in his home country of Belgium.
+The ceremony took place at the chocolate factory of Jean-Philippe Darcis in Verviers.
+There is a chocolate museum in the factory.
+Julian was represented by his parents but sent a video showing how he lived in South Korea.

-In May 2017, Julian did bike in a charity ride,500 km, from Busan to Seoul with a few more people to raise money for the Purme Foundation Nexon Children's Rehabilitation Hospital.
-The name of this ride is Cycle for Life Korea.
-A Belgian singer from Ghent, Sioen, did take part of this bike ride.
+In May 2017, Julian participated with other performers in a charity ride,500 km, from Busan to Seoul to raise money for the Purme Foundation Nexon Children's Rehabilitation Hospital.
+The ride was called Cycle for Life Korea.
+A Belgian singer from Ghent, Sioen, also took part in this event.